-We are very excited to share this interview we have of Dave and Deb of The Planet D!
+We are very excited to share this interview with Dave and Deb of The Planet D!
 As a travel enthusiast, I’ve always found myself poring over hours and hours worth of information that travel blogs have to offer.
 The Planet D blog is one of the best there is.

-The Planet D blog has been included in the Forbes list of Top 10 Travel Influencers in the World and has also won Society of American Travel Writer’s (SATW) Travel Blog of the Year, claiming the top spot with National Geographic coming second (that’s a very big deal!).
-These are just a few things they have achieved so far and they are still going strong.
+The Planet D blog has been included in the Forbes list of Top 10 Travel Influencers in the World and has also won the Society of American Travel Writer’s (SATW) Travel Blog of the Year, claiming the top spot, with National Geographic coming in second (that’s a very big deal!).
+These are just a few things Dave and Deb have achieved so far, and they’re still going strong.

-From gorgeous Instagram travel photos (seriously go check it out), to very informative travel YouTube videos, add those things to their blog which is an amazing resource for travelling and more, Dave and Deb have done a lot for the world of travel.
+When you consider their gorgeous Instagram travel photos (seriously go check it out), their very informative travel YouTube videos, and their top-notch blog, it’s easy to see that Dave and Deb have done a lot for the world of travel.

-Their initial way to success is a good story, couple that with hard work and challenges they had to overcome and it is also a great learning experience that they have been very generous to share with us.
-Without further ado, here’s Dave and Deb’s interview:
+Their initial road to success is a great story.
+Their hard work and the challenges they’ve had to overcome make their story a great learning experience.
+Without further ado, here’s Dave and Deb’s interview.

-1. I read on your blog that you started in 2007 and came from a film industry before you did travel blogging full time.
-Having been part of exciting movies such as X-Men, Chicago, and The Incredible Hulk how difficult was it to transition from your previous work to having a travel blog and what pushed you to do blogging full time?
+1. I read on your blog that you started out in 2007 and worked in the film industry before you did travel blogging full time.
+Having been part of exciting movies such as X-Men, Chicago, and The Incredible Hulk, how difficult was it to transition from your previous work to having a travel blog, and what pushed you to do blogging full time?

-2. How do you balance maintaining a blog and travelling?
-Can you give us some tips on balancing time, energy and resources doing both?
+2. How do you balance maintaining a blog and traveling?
+Can you give us some tips on balancing time, energy, and resources doing both?

-The biggest balancing act was staying in touch with friends and family, we spent so much time on the road, we lost touch with people at home.
-We are now working on travelling a little less so that we can balance taking care of our health and creating a community with our friends again.
+The biggest balancing act was staying in touch with friends and family.
+We spent so much time on the road, we lost touch with people at home.
+We’re now working on traveling a little less so we can balance taking care of our health and creating a community with our friends again.
 Plus, we need to see our families more.
-Because we have established a strong business, we feel that we can take a break from travelling every single day of the year.
+Because we’ve established a strong business, we feel that we don’t have to travel every single day of the year.

 3. You’ve been blogging for over a decade — how do you find new things to write about and make it different from what you’ve done in the years before?